Fabio Borini: 2016–17 season

-Milan
+AC Milan

-On 30 June 2017, Borini joined Serie A club Milan on loan, with an obligation to buy.
-On 11 July, he made his debut in friendly match against FC Lugano.
+On 30 June 2017, Borini joined Serie A club AC Milan on loan, with an obligation to buy.
+On 11 July, he made his debut in friendly match against Lugano.
 He made his official debut for the club on 27 July, in a 1–0 away win against CS U Craiova in the first leg of Milan's Europa League third-round qualifier.
 He scored his first goal for the club in Milan's 6–0 Europa League play-off win against Shkëndija on 17 August.
 On 28 September, he provided two assists in a 3–2 home against Rijeka in the Europa League.

 On 7 June 2018, Sunderland announced Borini to join Milan permanently on 1 July 2018.

-Verona
+Hellas Verona

-On 14 January 2020, he signed with Verona until the end of the 2019–20 season.
+On 14 January 2020, he signed with Hellas Verona until the end of the 2019–20 season.
 He played for the first time, five days later against Bologna, and he scored the equalising goal for his team.